TheresaLui/SelfHelpContent_v2/articles/advisorrecommendation.sqlsqldatawarehouses/storagecolocation-public.md

   "version": 1.0,
   "learnMoreLink": "https://aka.ms/learnmorestoragecolocation",
-  "description": "Co-locate the storage account within the same region to minimize latency when loading", "longDescription": "-	We have detected that you are loading from a region that is different from your SQL pool.
+  "description": "Co-locate the storage account within the same region to minimize latency when loading", "longDescription": "We have detected that you are loading from a region that is different from your SQL pool.
 You should consider loading from a storage account that is within the same region as your SQL pool to minimize latency when loading data.", "potentialBenefits": "Minimize latency and increase load performance", "actions": [
     {